RDTF metadata guidelines - next steps

 You may recall that our original draft proposed three approaches to exposing metadata, which we refered to as the community formats approach, the RDF data approach and the Linked Data approach.
 In light of comments (particularly those from Owen Stephens and Paul Walk) we have been putting some thought into how the shape of the whole document might be better conceptualised.
 The result is the following four-quadrant model:

 Traditionally (in the world of library, museum and archives at least), most sharing of metadata has happened in the bottom-left quadrant - exchanging bulk files of MARC records for example.
 And, to an extent, this approach continues now, even outside those sectors.
 Look at the large amount of 'open data' that is shared as CSV files on sites like data.gov.uk for example.
 Broadly speaking, this is what we refered to as the community formats approach (though I think our inclusion of the OAI-PMH in that area probably muddied the waters a little - see below).

-One can argue that moving left to right across the quadrants offers semantically richer metadata in a 'small pieces, loosely joined' kind of way (though this quickly becomes a religious argument with no obvious point of closure! :-) ) and that moving bottom to top offers the ability to work with individual item descriptions rather than whole collections of them - and that, in particular, it allows for the assignment of 'http' URIs to those descriptions and the dereferencing of those URIs to serve them.
+One can argue that moving left to right across the quadrants offers semantically richer metadata in a 'small pieces, loosely joined' kind of way (though this quickly becomes a religious argument with no obvious point of closure! :-) ) and that moving bottom to top offers the ability to work with individual item descriptions rather than whole collections of them - and that, in particular, it allows for the assignment of 'https' URIs to those descriptions and the dereferencing of those URIs to serve them.

 Our three approaches covered the bottom-left, bottom-right and top-right quadrants.
 The web, at least in the sense of serving HTML pages about things of interest in libraries, museums and archives, sits in the top-left quadrant (though any trend towards embedded RDFa in HTML pages moves us firmly towards the top-right).